tobermory/faultHandling-cortex-m/README.md

 want/need their Device files, which replace the ARM ones we built against in the previous section.

-SiliconLabs's preferred code distribution appears not to be via GitHub, but via their IDE called SimplicityStudio.
+SiliconLabs' preferred code distribution appears not to be via GitHub, but via their IDE called SimplicityStudio.
 Once that is installed, you should find a file system layout akin to: